neillperry/neillperry.github.io/blog/_posts/2025-11-21-more-encrypt.md

 <figure style="text-align:center;">
 <img src="https://s3.amazonaws.com/NARAprodstorage/opastorage/live/85/5147/514785/content/arcmedia/media/images/18/2/18-0147a.gif"
-     alt="stock photo of a Key Deer from the National Archives (identifier 166706412)" title="Key Deer"
-     style="width:70%; height:auto;" />
+     alt="World War II-era public service announcment about the importance of OPSEC from the National Archives (identifier 514785)" title="World War II Poster on Keeping Secrets" style="width:70%; height:auto;" />
      <figcaption style="font-style: italic; margin-top: 10px;">
           Searching the National Archives Catalog for secrets, one of the images that came up was that of a World War II era cartoon admonishing service members to not share secrets with vivacious women.
 (NAID: 514785)